Managing Complexity in PCB and Wiring Design with a Modular Product Approach

 Smart and connected machines are the driving force behind Industry 4.0.
 Equipped with sensors, they continuously send data about their condition to analysis systems.
 These can then detect any signs of wear and tear and possibly even notify a technician before a shutdown occurs.
 This increasing complexity of modern machinery is a growing source of uncertainty for manufacturers.
 It entails higher risks in quoting, development, and manufacturing.

 Modular product portfolios are designed to make the calculation and manufacture of capital goods easier to plan.
 They are a universally recognized approach to keeping pace with the growing product and process complexity in the long term.
-Breaking down something big into smaller single building blocks makes a complex system manageable again.
+Breaking down something big into smaller single building blocks, such as modular PCB and modular wiring parts, makes a complex system manageable again.
 In addition, strategic flexibility increases because organizations can outsource individual building blocks to respective system partners.
 Nevertheless, product modularization often fails because of poor coordination between engineering disciplines.

 To deliver on the promise of a modular product architecture strategy, companies need to create a number of prerequisites.
 In the area of organization, process, and infrastructure.
-In our white paper, we take a look at the resulting tasks from an electronic, electrical and fluid engineering perspective and present a pragmatic solution approach.
+In our white paper “The Modular Approach – A guide to multi-disciplinary success” we take a look at the resulting tasks from an electronic, electrical and fluid engineering perspective and present a pragmatic solution approach.

 Complexity blurs the Boundaries between Engineering Disciplines